aaemnnosttv/silk-docs/taxonomy-builder.md

 ### Setting Arbitrary Arguments

-Set any key in the array of post type registration arguments
+Set any key in the array of taxonomy registration arguments

 ```php
 $builder->set('rewrite', ['slug' => 'g']);